 The deadline for grant submission is January 30, 2020.
 Proposals should be forwarded to CIVMEemail@example.com and grant application materials can found on the CIVME website.
 Recipients will be informed in March 2020.
 For more information about the program, please visit the CIVME website or contact Dr. Harold Bok (firstname.lastname@example.org).

 Recognizing its responsibility to provide global leadership for academic veterinary medicine, the AAVMC established the Council on International Veterinary Medical Education (CIVME) in 2016.
 CIVME seeks to promote collaboration, foster innovation and share best practices on a worldwide scale to advance the quality of teaching and learning in veterinary medical education.
 CIVME comprises representatives from eight major global regions: Australasia, North America, Central/South America, Continental Europe, UK/Ireland, Middle East, Africa and Asia.

-The Association of American Veterinary Medical Colleges (AAVMC) is a nonprofit membership organization working to protect and improve the health and welfare of animals, people and the environment around the world by advancing academic veterinary medicine.
+The American Association of Veterinary Medical Colleges (AAVMC) is a nonprofit membership organization working to protect and improve the health and welfare of animals, people and the environment around the world by advancing academic veterinary medicine.
 Members include 52 accredited veterinary medical colleges in the United States, Canada, Mexico, the Caribbean, Europe, Australia, Asia and New Zealand.

 About MSD Animal Health